 The email signature is a living space.
 Content changes, your information changes, different email signature campaigns regularly get updated and changed… needless to say, your signatures change often.
 You can try to manage them manually, but we think you’ll be surprised at the amount of work involved.

 This needs to be done anyway, so this actually isn’t a waste of time!
-To help speed up this process, we have built a neat signature generator that will build you custom html signatures based off of predesigned templates.
-But what if none of these templates are right for you?
-If so, then you need to build your own signature using html, and make sure that it looks great in all email programs.
+To help speed up this process, we have built a neat signature generator that will build you custom HTML signatures based on predesigned templates.
+But what if none of these templates is right for you?
+If so, you need to build your own signature using HTML and make sure that it looks great in all email programs.
 Not so easy, let us assure you.

-Alternatively, you can also just save each person’s signature as a picture.
-At least then you only need to save the signature once.
-Of course, if you go down this route, then you have in effect decided that the signature will never ever change.
+Alternatively, you can also save each person’s signature as a picture.
+At least then, you only need to save the signature once.
+Of course, if you go down this route, then you have in effect decided that the signature will never change.
 Not very flexible an option, is it?
-Finally, you also need to know how to apply the image correctly into the signature.
+Finally, you also need to know how to apply the image correctly to the signature.
 Just pasting it into the signature editor will not produce the desired results.